-Some of her friends (and family) accused her of being a robot, but she wasn't anti-social, she just loved science, technology, and researching.
-After she logged into the PACS (Picture Archiving and Communication System), she could lose track of time for the rest of the day.
-After reviewing her B and Bs, she pulled up the results of the morning's CT scans and MRIs.
+Some of Rae's friends accuse her of being a robot, but she just loves science, technology, and researching—though she can be rather machine-like when she really gets into her groove.
+Once she logs into the PACS (Picture Archiving and Communication System) in the morning, she can quickly lose track of time for the rest of the day.

 The first was an X-ray followed up by a CT scan of a young woman's lungs.
-ABC reviewed the doctor's notes."Patient with persistent cough, non-smoker, no cold or flu symptoms.
+Rae reviews the doctor's notes: "Patient with persistent cough, non-smoker, no cold or flu symptoms.
 Family history of lung cancer."

-The rest of her day was challenging, and she drew on her knowledge of every specialty in medicine.
-A surgeon needed information on a blocked bowel—should the object be surgically removed or allowed to naturally evict itself?
-A neurologist needed to see inside a patient's head after falling from a ladder—was the brain bleeding?
-How badly and from where?
+Back at the clinic, her afternoon starts with a whirlwind of questions.
+A surgeon needs information on a blocked bowel—should the object be surgically removed or allowed to naturally evict itself?
+A neurologist needs to see inside the head of a patient who fell off a ladder—is the brain bleeding?
+How badly, and from where specifically?